Lightning illuminates the sky, as History Professor Tom Noel strides down the sidewalk of the Auraria Campus’ historic 9th Street Park.

 For 40 years, Noel has been giving historic tours of Denver and Colorado—about as long as he’s been teaching at the University of Colorado Denver.

 “Dr. Colorado,” as he calls himself, is a CU alumnus—as are his mother and grandmother—so he has a lot of pride in the university.
 He enjoys teaching CU Denver students because they usually have a high level of responsibility and maturity, he says.

 “I love him,” says one student in the group who’s earning a master’s degree in public history.
 He jogs to catch up to Noel—a fast-walker despite his hip replacement surgery.

-Director of Public History and Preservation at CU Denver, Noel co-directs The Center for Colorado & The West, and is the author of 40 books, including his most recent, Irish Denver (written with Dennis Gallagher and CU Denver history instructor Jim Walsh).
+Director of Public History and Preservation at CU Denver, Noel co-directs, and is the author of 40 books, including his most recent, Irish Denver (written with Dennis Gallagher and CU Denver history instructor Jim Walsh).
 He also writes a column for the Sunday Denver Post and appears on 9NEWS’ “Colorado & Company.”

 “What style of roof is that?”
 Noel barks the quiz question to his students, and the answer comes back to him quickly.
 “Mansard!”